Getting the World Record in HATETRIS

 Following Footsteps

 So, all we had to do was implement this on our own.
-And as it turns out, implementing this on our own had own whole host of problems.
+And as it turns out, implementing this on our own had a whole host of problems.
 Our calculation of the surface height took a huge amount of time, and at first, before we discovered waveforms, our emulator was extremely slow, and so calculating the erasability of a given well by calculating all of the legal moves possible for that well was extremely time-consuming.
 For a while, we thought we could get by without the erasability, and this was a mistake: without the erasability, we could only get a score of 41.
 Our personal record, for sure, but hardly 66 points.

-So, we implemented erasability - but the slowdown was still a huge problem, so we made a second and much larger mistake: we took a shortcut.
-Rather than computing the erasability for S, Z, O, I, L, J, and T, every single time, we checked if S could be cleared, and only if it could be cleared checked for Z, and then only if Z could be cleared checked for O, and so forth.
+, and so forth.
 This sped up the heuristic evaluation significantly (many positions can’t be cleared by all seven pieces), but even when we improved the emulator and no longer had to worry as much about speed, we kept this shortcut in the code.
 And the problem with that is simple to state: if you’re setting up a well so that you can clear a line, you need to be able to clear that line with all seven pieces, and it does not matter what order you set this up in.
 We were throwing out perfectly good setups because the setups weren’t in our arbitrary order, and we had completely forgotten that this assumption was bad.

 We describe this as a critical mistake, even though it only takes a few sentences to describe, and only one line of code to fix, because it was by far our most time-consuming error, more than any of the tedious debugging for the GPU or multithreading sections.
 We lost roughly three months due to this, after all was said and done.
 Knewjade’s beam search had a width of 25 million, and though he could run his in two or three days, we did not have the waveform-based emulator yet, and so our beam search would take three weeks to run.
-And, with no way of knowing ahead of time how well a given set of parameters heuristic would scale, that’s precisely what we did.
+And, with no way of knowing ahead of time how well a given set of heuristic parameters would scale, that’s precisely what we did.
 Twice.
 We also had to get the parameters in the first place to test out, which (as we’ll discuss below) also took weeks, and in general we wasted a lot of time looking to improve the wrong parts of the code and not realizing that it was erasability that was limiting us.

 Perhaps it’s unfair to blame this one mistake for months of wasted time, because even after we fixed the mistake, our implementation of knewjade’s heuristic was not as good as the original.
 We know this because knewjade was kind enough to send us his original parameters, and when we ran those parameters - in theory, using exactly the same heuristic he did - the beam search returned a score of 53, instead of the 66 he got.
 We still don’t know why it was that our heuristic did worse, or what the difference between his implementation and ours was.
 But by then, we’d come up with an additional term of our own, one which would make replicating the world record of 66 a moot point.